royhzq/djagger/docs/source/index.rst

 Automated OpenAPI documentation generator for Django.
 Djagger provides you with a clean and straightforward way to generate a comprehensive API documentation of your Django project by utilizing pydantic to create schema objects for your views.

-| See a working example of a Django project using Djagger:
+| Example Django project using Djagger:
 | https://github.com/royhzq/djagger-example

-| See the generated API documentation from the example project:
+| Generated API documentation from the example project:
 | https://djagger-example.netlify.app/

 | The Djagger repo: